asrashley/ieee-802-11-timeline/README.md

   [nonrel]: http://www.allbuttonspressed.com/projects/django-nonrel

-To run the timeline tool locally, you need to install Python, the GAE development environment, unzip the timeline tool source code and then place the django-nonrel source code in the same directory as the timeline tool source code, as described below.
+To run the timeline tool locally, you need to install Python, the GAE development environment, download the timeline tool source code and then place the django-nonrel source code in the same directory as the timeline tool source code, as described below.
 At the time of writing, GAE requires the use of Python v2.7.